thefinnlab/psyanim-docs/entities_and_components.md

 In the following tutorial, we'll explore `PsyanimComponents` in depth.

-## 2. Components in action: creating a simple game in `Psyanim 2.0` with multiple levels

 To build a more intuitive feel for the power of `PsyanimComponents` and how best to utilize them, we can create a simple game consisting of 3 levels.

-The 'levels' will be implemented as `PsyanimScenes`.
+The 'levels' will be implemented as `PsyanimScenes` and all of our game logic will be implemented in `PsyanimComponents`.

-In this game, we'll build a `Player Controller` component that can be reused across scenes on different entities.

-## 3. Project Setup: Setup your npm project and install psyanim-2
+## 2. Project Setup: Setup your npm project and install psyanim-2

 Let's start by opening a terminal (or powershell if that's your thing :) and creating a directory called `hello-psyanim-components`.